adamsarpatki/manticore/content/post/arbiter_cliffs/arbiter_cliffs.md

 *After Velendria unified these lands and brought order to the area, a new settlement, Rookerdenn, was founded at the foot of the Cliffs to signal the coming of a new, more just and peaceful era.*

 When I originally drew my map of Gorlassar--the setting of my homebrew campaign--the Arbiter Cliffs didn't even have a name.
-After I redrew much of the map (mostly the forests), I named a few new areas on the map, including this, thinking that the name sounded cool, and it also felt quite ominous, positioned between Ulmara's Wake and the Misty Woods.
+After I redrew much of the map (mostly the forests), I named a few new areas, including this, thinking that the name sounded cool, and it also felt quite ominous, positioned between Ulmara's Wake and the Misty Woods.

 Rookerdenn was also a new addition.
-It was born when I started drawing this map.
-I can't wait to uncover the mysteries lurking in this area, once steeped in the sinister dealings of past kings and queens.
+It was born when I started drawing this postcard.
+I can't wait to uncover the mysteries lurking in this region, once steeped in the sinister dealings of past kings and queens.

 The rulers of Velendria might think that founding a new town will wash away the sins of the past, but things are rarely so simple...

+For the full-sized image, visit [my post on Cara](https://cara.app/post/6d2d26b0-f156-4037-baf9-abe090e26a67).

+**Timelapse video**

-{{< youtube id="kQgX8Yw-s7Mie7v98" image="../arbiter_cliffs_yt_thumbnail.jpg" >}}
+{{< youtube id="kQgX8Yw-s7M" image="../arbiter_cliffs_yt_thumbnail.jpg" >}}